 Immediately, I know that students need to review the differences between phrases and clauses, basic comma rules, and the types of phrases and clauses.
 When I start my grammar lesson, I’ll need to review.
 If students don’t understand previous concepts, I’ll need to teach more basic concepts.
 I would frontload the definitions and rules.
 By ninth grade, student should know how an adjective functions, the list of prepositions, etc. I would also show examples of each type of phrase and clause in writing.
 I’ll write down all of what students need to know and create activities around that knowledge.

 Then, I think of how I can connect the grammar concepts to writing.
 Now, the writing lesson can be connected to literature, or the writing assignment can simply be an abstract topic.
 The writing also does not need to be formal.
 An exit ticket with the application of phrases and clauses will work.

 When students work on meeting this particular standard, I would allow and encourage students to use their notes and guidelines.
 Doing so circles away from that old mindset that grammar is only to be memorized.
 Understanding our language is a more holistic endeavor.

-I brainstorm the best way to meet the standards before I actually draft the grammar lesson.
-You can also see my phrase and clause lesson.
+I brainstorm the best way to meet the standards before I actually draft the grammar lesson like with my phrase and clause lesson.
 So many times, we teachers can scaffold a lesson back and then present more complicated information.